 My three sons attended New West Home-Learners for a number of years with the youngest completing the program almost 10 years ago.
 We all have fond memories of our time there.
 I believe this unique program has been instrumental with guiding my now adult children to be responsible, caring, confident individuals, giving support to areas of importance to them.

 The close community of teachers, parents and siblings that the space allowed fostered a natural desire to learn and explore.
 With the sense of extended family in the facility, special interests became a reality as clubs and field trips were arranged to further consider various subjects.
 Each child’s interests and personal qualities accepted and welcomed to flourish.

 I am not aware of another program quite like this.
-We all need to continue to support this program.

-“supportive and diverse learning environment”
+“Supportive and diverse learning environment”